kejaed/SquaringTheCircle/README.md

 http://trendland.com/troika-squaring-the-circle/

-I wondered how it was made, and wrote some matlab code to do it.
+I wondered how it was made, and wrote some matlab code to investigate.

+Turns out it's parabolas!

 Here are the results of the code: